 How does Kickstarter make money?

 If a project is successfully funded, Kickstarter applies a 5% fee to the funds collected.
-In the US, pledges will be processed by Amazon Payments, while in the UK, Canada, Australia, New Zealand, the Netherlands, Ireland, Denmark, Sweden and Norway, pledges will be processed securely through a third-party payments processor.
+All pledges are processed securely by our third-party payments partner, Stripe.
 These payment processing fees work out to roughly 3-5%.
 View the fee breakdowns.

 If the project does not reach its funding goal, there are no fees.